 At the Opéra de Lausanne: Metternich in L’Aiglon (2013)

-Born in Milan, the French-Italian mezzo-soprano Béatrice Nani studied in Lausanne with Brigitte Balleys and currently studying with Marie-Ange Todorovitch.
-Passionate about theatre, she trained with Gaëlle Bourgeois and Fiona Chauvin in Paris and received invaluable advice from Thierry Pillon, Jean-Yves Ruf and Shin Iglesias.
+French-Italian mezzo-soprano born in Milan, Beatrice Nani joined the Haute Ecole de Musique de Lausanne in 2014 in Brigitte Balleys’ class and obtained her Master’s degree in 2019.
+She is currently perfecting her skills with Marie-Ange Todorovitch and Jeanne-Michele Charbonnet.
+Passionate about theater, she trained with Gaëlle Bourgeois and Fiona Chauvin in Paris, and received valuable advice from Thierry Pillon, Jean-Yves Ruf and Shin Iglesias.

-On stage, she sings in Yvain’s Bouche à Bouche at the Théâtre Déjazet in Paris as well as in Bottesini’s Requiem at Victoria Hall.
-She created the role of Ella Maillart in Le ruisseau noir by Guy-François Leuenberger at the Théâtre du Grütli in Geneva and performed Loïs (Kiss me Kate by Cole Porter) at the Théâtre du Galpon in Geneva.
-In July 2020, she will be the Marquise de Berkenfield (La fille du régiment) at the Festival Opus Opéra in Nice.
-She also performs with the young pianist Emilie Roulet in their their duo, Battements d’Elles.
+On stage, she was heard in Bouche à bouche by Maurice Yvain at the Théâtre Déjazet in Paris, in Bottesini’s Requiem at the Victoria Hall in Geneva.
+She created the role of Ella Maillart in Le Ruisseau noir by Guy-François Leuenberger at the Théâtre du Grütli in Geneva and interpreted Lois in Kiss me Kate by Cole Porter at the Théâtre du Galpon in Geneva.
+During the 2020 edition of the Georges Enesco International Competition in Paris, she won a special prize that will take her to Romania for her debut in the 2020-2021 season.

 Nicolas Wildi studied singing with Charles Ossola and Jeanne Roth in Neuchâtel and perfected his skills with Ion Buzea, Heidi Raymond and Stuart Patterson.
 He is passionate about Renaissance music of the late Middle Ages and early Baroque, all of which he occasionally practices.
 Currently, he devotes himself mainly to the stage, where he likes to lend his voice to smaller roles at the opera.